Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 > - An automatic reply to users who subscribe to the newsletter would be a worthwhile addition.
 > - With further coding knowledge I would like to be able to add a trip booking system to the site.
 > - Scale the site further by adding additional locations.
+> - Scale the site further by adding multiple viewpoints at each location.

 ---